syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Exporting.md

 ![relationalExportedPDF](Exporting_images/relationalExportedPDF.png)

-N> You can use a *Button* instance to the page and specify the required code snippet for exporting the SfPivotChart in the `Click` event handler method.
+N> You can use a *Button* instance to the page and specify the required code snippet for exporting the UWP Pivot Chart in the `Click` event handler method.